Cutting

 If you’re going for a more cost-effective wedding then you might consider planning a micro-wedding.
 A smaller guest count can save money in terms of decorations.

 One of these things is DIY uplighting.
-Another great alternative might be wedding rentals like monogram lighting to give a custom touch to your decorations.
+Another great alternative might be wedding rentals like monogram lights to give a custom touch to your decorations.

 You might be considering throwing a huge event for your wedding, with a couple of hundred people attending.
 If you’re on a budget (even if it’s a big one) it may not be worth it to invite that many people.

 Imagine you have a budget of $30,000, and you’re thinking about having 200 guests at your reception.
 This would cost about $150 per guest, which might sound like a considerable amount.
-You’ll have to book a big venue with a lot of decorations, uplighting rentals, pipe & drape, flower walls, favors, food, staffing, cutlery, & plates.
+You’ll have to book a big venue with a lot of decorations, uplighting rentals, party draping, flower backdrops, favors, food, staffing, cutlery, & plates.

 Imagine you have the same budget, but you only invite 50 people to your wedding.
 Now it’s $600 per person, which comfortably includes everything you need for the wedding.
 This leaves room for other expenses like your honeymoon or anything else you want at your wedding.